The Bankrate promise

-Buying a car from a private seller is somewhat more complex than purchasing a certified pre-owned used vehicle from a dealership.
-Here are the basic steps that you should follow when purchasing a used car from a private seller:
+Buying a used car from a private seller may be more complicated than purchasing a certified pre-owned used vehicle from a dealership.
+Although both methods require a bit of research, buying from a private seller requires a more hands-on approach to make sure you are getting a reliable vehicle.
+Here are the basic steps that you might follow when purchasing a used car from a private seller:

-The first step is to set a budget, identify several makes and models you are interested in, and start shopping for vehicles in your area.
+Your first step is likely to set a budget, identify several makes and models you are interested in, and start shopping for vehicles in your area.
 You can also shop for vehicles based on price alone if you are flexible on the type of vehicle.
-Ideally, drivers should look for vehicles that have good safety ratings and seem to be reliable based on owner reviews.
-Search Kelley Blue Book to see ratings for specific vehicles, including their used value.
+If you do not have a vehicle in mind, you might consider safety ratings, reliability and customer reviews.
+To see a vehicle’s safety ratings, you can check the National Highway Traffic Safety Administration database or the Insurance Institute for Highway Safety database.
+You could also cross reference ratings and used car values through sites like Kelley Blue Book, Edmunds, and NADAguides.

 Contact the seller

-Contact the seller and let them know you are interested in buying their vehicle.
-Ask the current owner questions about the vehicle, like how long they have owned it, how often it gets serviced, if the vehicle has been involved in any accidents and if there is a lien on the vehicle.
+Once you have spotted a vehicle you are interested in, contact the seller and let them know you are interested in buying their vehicle.
+Most experts recommend asking the current owner questions about the vehicle, like how long they have owned it, how often it gets serviced, if the vehicle has been involved in any accidents and if there is a lien on the vehicle.
 You can also ask for the vehicle’s VIN, and look up the car’s history using a free service online.

 Once you find a strong contender, arrange a time to see the vehicle in-person.
 Start by inspecting the vehicle on the outside for scratches, dents, rust and other imperfections.
+Confirm the year, make, model and mileage matches the seller’s listing.
 Then, look at the interior and make sure that the seatbelts, doors, windows, headlights, heat, air conditioning and windshield wipers work properly.
 Take the car for a short test drive and listen for sounds that might indicate an issue with the engine, transmission or brakes.